Frequently asked questions

 Cashouts can help here as well.
 If you are remodeling your home, you can apply to receive a “remodeling adjustment” so that the increase in home value attributable to your remodel is credited back to you when you pay off your Cashout.
 To qualify, your remodel must increase your property’s value by at least $25,000 and meet other conditions.
 Refer to your agreement for additional details.

 You remain the legal owner of your home and hold title.
 You have the sole right to decide on any renovations and will direct the property’s sale if you decide to move—subject to the terms of your agreement.
-JGW does not take possession of the property and has no role in your day-to-day decision-making about your home.5
+As long as you meet the terms of the Cashout agreement, JGW will not take possession of the property and has no role in your day-to-day decision-making about your home.

 However, as with any financial agreement, there are ongoing responsibilities you must continue to meet while you have a Cashout.
 If you do not meet these responsibilities, you may be in default, which can have serious consequences.
 Not all defaults are serious enough to require us to take action, but some can be.
 We will notify you of any problem we become aware of that requires your attention and will give you time to resolve the situation, unless we think the problem poses an immediate risk to our interest in the property.